SteveDesmond-ca/stevedesmond-ca.github.io/resume.md

 - Developed desktop and web-based applications connected to back-end trading systems
 - Deployed applications and system updates (both in-house and vendor supplied)
 - Built customized, graphical reports on the company's investments and financial transactions
-- Created user documentation for system setup and deployment, and specialized login/security practices
+- Created user documentation for system setup and deployment, and specialized login / security practices
 - Provided Linux expertise in an otherwise Windows-only environment
 - Technical support contact for more than 100 Investment department users and executives